 - The particular degree program in which the student is working.

 Students should familiarize themselves with all three sets of requirements that must be fulfilled before the degree is granted.

-We invite you and your parents to visit the Department of Civil and Environmental Engineering and discuss career opportunities.
+We invite you and your parents to visit the Department of Civil, Environmental, and Construction Engineering and discuss career opportunities.
 We suggest calling beforehand to ensure that faculty advisors are available when you arrive on campus.

 Texas Tech University is committed to the principle that in no aspects of its programs shall there be differences in the treatment of persons because of race, creed, national origin, age, sex, or disability, and that equal opportunity and access to facilities shall be available to all.

 - Engineering Technology